kontent-ai/rich-text-resolver-js/README.md

   PortableTextComponents,
   toPlainText,
 } from "@portabletext/vue";
+import {
+  resolveTableVue as resolveTable,
+  resolveImageVue as resolveImage,
+  toVueImageDefault,
-import { resolveTable, resolveImage, toVueImageDefault } from "@kontent-ai/rich-text-resolver/utils/vue";
+} from "@kontent-ai/rich-text-resolver";

 const components: PortableTextComponents = {